 - Certain controlled medicines may now be prescribed without patients undergoing lab tests (e.g., liver enzyme testing) or imaging studies (e.g., magnetic resonance imaging) to ensure the medicine is safe for the patient.
-Providers who are "prescribing and/or dispensing these drugs should consider whether there are compelling reasons not to complete these tests or studies during the [public health emergency], and use their best medical judgment in weighing the benefits and risks of continuing treatment in the absence of laboratory testing and imaging studies." - Enforcement policy for ventilators and other respiratory devices and infusion pumps and accessories.
-See also FDA's approval for emergency use a ventilator specially developed by the National Aeronautics and Space Administration to treat COVID-19 patients. - FDA provides flexibility for personal protective equipment use by sterile compounding pharmacies.
+Providers who are "prescribing and/or dispensing these drugs should consider whether there are compelling reasons not to complete these tests or studies during the [public health emergency], and use their best medical judgment in weighing the benefits and risks of continuing treatment in the absence of laboratory testing and imaging studies." - Enforcement policy for ventilators and other respiratory devices and infusion pumps and accessories. - FDA provides flexibility for personal protective equipment use by sterile compounding pharmacies.
 FDA updated this guidance here.
 (The California Board of Pharmacy has issued similar waivers see CHA's list of state waivers.) - Draft guidance issued for hospital and health system compounding pharmacies, including on the not-yet-implemented "one mile radius" provision; and a draft Memorandum of Understanding for interstate distribution.
-FDA also issued a temporary policy for compounding certain drugs used to treat COVID-19 patients. - Coronavirus-related guidance, including guidance related to portable cryogenic oxygen, manufacturing alcohol, preparing alcohol-based hand sanitizer, repackaging and compounding. - Guidance allowing the use of certain non-invasive fetal and maternal monitoring devices in the home. - Guidance to expand mobile and portable imaging options to diagnose and monitor treatment of lung disease patients with COVID-19. - Guidance on remote review of pathology slides digital pathology devices have not been cleared for home use; instead, they have been limited to clinical laboratories, hospitals, and other healthcare settings.
+FDA also issued a temporary policy for compounding certain drugs used to treat COVID-19 patients. - Coronavirus-related guidance, including guidance related to portable cryogenic oxygen, manufacturing alcohol, preparing alcohol-based hand sanitizer, repackaging and compounding.

+- Guidance allowing the use of certain non-invasive fetal and maternal monitoring devices in the home. - Guidance to expand mobile and portable imaging options to diagnose and monitor treatment of lung disease patients with COVID-19. - Guidance on remote review of pathology slides digital pathology devices have not been cleared for home use; instead, they have been limited to clinical laboratories, hospitals, and other healthcare settings.
 FDA has issued guidance on its enforcement policy to expand the availability of devices for remote reviewing and reporting of scanned digital images of pathology slides, to reduce healthcare personnel exposure to COVID-19.
 CMS previously issued a notice of enforcement discretion to ensure pathologists may review pathology slides from remote locations, subject to certain criteria. - Guidance on the Conduct of Clinical Trials of Medical Products during the COVID-19 Public Health Emergency

-U.S Citizenship and Naturalization Services (USCIS) Public Charge Rule
+U.S Citizenship and Naturalization Services (USCIS)

+Public Charge Rule